Seven Layer Salad With Frozen Peas

 • Can I make seven layer salad ahead of time?

 • Yes, in fact, it's recommended!
 Making it a day ahead allows the flavors to meld together.
-However, add the bacon and cheese just before serving to prevent them from becoming soggy.
+Even so, add the bacon and cheese just before serving to prevent them from becoming soggy.

 • Can I use canned peas instead of frozen?